nqminds/Trusted-AI-BOM/packages/docusaurus/docs/working-docs/20-specifications/20-use cases/40-Technical use cases/50-Claim types.md

 * Training data check: training data sets can be analysed by human or computer and validated against .
 Examples of training data checks
   * Poisoning check
   * Bias check
-* Performance checks: the operational performance of an trained inference system can be validated against an external test process or validation data sets.
-The performance metrics and source of check can be encapsulated in a VC
+* Performance checks: the operational performance of an trained inference system can be validated against an external t
-* Best practice assertions: the developer or train